dersimn/nginx-websocket-proxy-client-certificate/README.md

         -e "WS_PROXY=10.1.1.50:9001" \
         -p 80:80 \
         -p 443:443 \
-        dersimn/nginx-websocket-proxy-client-certificate-ios-workaround
+        dersimn/nginx-websocket-proxy-client-certificate

 If you want to change the default ports, specify it like this: `-p 8001:80 -p 8443:443 -e "HTTPS_REDIRECT_PORT=8443"`.

-HTTPS and client-auth are optional for clients connecting from a local IP, according to [these](https://github.com/dersimn/nginx-websocket-proxy-client-certificate-ios-workaround/blob/3d8123b9830f49b9c1b3ef9176ef6c8fe22353dd/nginx.template#L90) IP ranges.
+HTTPS and client-auth are optional for clients connecting from a local IP, according to these IP ranges:

+- 10.0.0.0/8
+- 172.16.0.0/12
+- 192.168.0.0/16

 If you don't want this behaviour, set `-e WHITELIST_LOCAL_IP=false` to force SSL and client-auth for everyone.
 You can also add own IP ranges to the whitelist with `-e WHITELIST_IP="10.1.1.0/24 192.168.1.0/24"`.

 # Build